elixir-lsp/elixir-ls/README.md

 Additionally, although all bound variables are accessible in the expression evaluator, the evaluator doesn't support accessing module attributes (because these are determined at compile time).

-### Connecting to debugger
+### Connecting to debug adapter

-It may be useful to connect to a running debugger node via OTP distribution.
+It may be useful to connect to a running debug adapter node via OTP distribution.
 This enables inspecting the running application and remotely triggering debugged functions.
 In order to do so, set `ELS_ELIXIR_OPTS` in the launch configuration and pass in the appropriate node `name/sname` and `cookie`.

 ```json
 {